cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

   position: {1 0}: wrong move'
 ```

-Good again.
-Time for `bob` to make a correct move:
+All seems to be working just fine.
+Time for `Bob` to make a correct move:

 ```sh
 $ checkersd query checkers play-move 0 1 2 2 3 --from cosmos14n4qkxcpr6ycct75zzp2r7v6rm96xhkegu5205